Edstone

+It was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.

 Places of interest

 The nearest schools to Edstone are: Welburn Hall School (1.4 miles), Kirkbymoorside Community Primary School (1.4 miles) and Ryedale School (3.1 miles).

 The North York Moors national park is located 2 miles to the north of Edstone village.

 Beginning

 The hill upon which Great Edstone was built was formed by glaciers in about 30,000 BC.
 While the Ice Age melted, the hill was left to be an island in the middle of a lake which covered the Vale of Pickering – which itself receded once all trace of the Ice Age left.
 When the ice did melt, the fertile soils of the land are likely to have encouraged farming.

 History

 The name 'Edstone' has an original meaning when broken down into old English which is: "Eadin's farm/settlement."